The ABCs of High Blood Pressure: Range, Symptoms, and Prevention Explained

 However, even if you were recently diagnosed with high BP, you can manage it by modifying your lifestyle and following your doctor's instructions.

 Would you like to get some help in managing high BP?
-Then, download the Aware Health Rewards app.
+Then, download the Aware Health Tracker app.
 The Aware app will give you all the tools and guidance you need to manage your BP effectively.
 Download the Aware app today!

 About the author: